bey-dev/bey-examples/pipecat-bot/README.md

-# Beyond Presence Pipecat Agent
+# Beyond Presence Pipecat Bot

-A minimal Pipecat avatar agent using the Beyond Presence API.
+A minimal Pipecat avatar video bot using Beyond Presence.

-Your local agent powers the conversation, while the API renders video and streams synced audio-video to the room.
+Your local voice bot powers the conversation, while our video bot renders the avatar and streams synced audio-video to the room.

 ## Requirements